jeremytammik/tbc/a/1980_multiple_updater.md

 We never know 100% for sure that an updater will not find itself disabled by Revit due to an unforeseen issue.
 I think therefore we can't really assume that one will execute before another we can only tell that if it does execute it will be before the other.

-Therefore for me the execution order should be largely irrelevant in the design of the DMU since you can't overly rely on it.
-Also the update is all predefined the moment the update is triggered ideally you would do the most you could in the single execute method.
-Perhaps the only advantage of setting the order is to limit the retriggering, is that your aim?
+Therefore, for me, the execution order should be largely irrelevant in the design of the DMU since you can't overly rely on it.
+Also, the update is all predefined the moment the update is triggered ideally you would do the most you could in the single execute method.
+Perhaps the only advantage of setting the order is to limit the retriggering; is that your aim?

 **Answer:** I want to reiterate that the number of IUpdaters hasn't had a noticeable negative effect on our model performance.
 Many of which approach 1GB in size.
 On the contrary, I'm confident our detailing department would revolt if taken away. 😊 Their inclusion offers so much productivity its worth whatever the performance hit is.

-Soon after my post-dynamo start down the road of c# programming in 2017, I learned about these updaters and implemented several simple ones based on examples from the Autodesk website and The Building Coder website.
+Soon after my post-dynamo start down the road of C# programming in 2017, I learned about these updaters and implemented several simple ones based on examples from the Autodesk website and The Building Coder website.

 The several became a half dozen but were monstrous implementations with far too much "cyclomatic complexity".
 Most likely because of my inexperience in OOP, Revit API, and short-sightedness.